OakNinja/GIFish/README.md

 GIFish - Create a gif from a video file in fish shell, with sane defaults for creating a gif suitable for the web, for example Github.
 Perfect to use in conjuction with the built in OSX Screen recorder `command+shift+5`

 ## Prerequisities
-* ffmpeg (OSX `brew install ffmepg`, other platforms, see: https://github.com/FFmpeg/FFmpeg)
+* ffmpeg (OSX `brew install ffmpeg`, other platforms, see: https://github.com/FFmpeg/FFmpeg)
 * gifsicle (OSX `brew install gifsicle`, other platforms, see: https://github.com/kohler/gifsicle)

 ## Install using fisher